Axe attack victim tells of trauma

 He jailed Barnett for three months with two months suspended for evading police.

 A concurrent three-month jail sentence with two months suspended was imposed for driving while disqualified.
-The magistrate disqualified him from driving for two years.
+He was disqualified from driving for two years.

-In relation to the 2019 axe attack on Barnett, the Supreme Court heard in December that Bradley Holton-Crane swung a three-sided battle axe which struck Barnett above the thigh causing a five-centimetre gash.

-In sentencing, Justice Robert Pearce said there was a struggle on the bed before both men fell on to the floor.

 Our journalists work hard to provide local, up-to-date news to the community.
 This is how you can continue to access our trusted content: